Sahira Kazmi: Early life

-Kazmi was born on 13 June 1946 in Bombay to Shyam and Mumtaz Qureshi (also known as Taaji), both actors and prominent figures in the film industry of British India.
+Kazmi was born on 8 April 1950 in Bombay to Shyam and Mumtaz Qureshi (also known as Taaji), both actors and prominent figures in the film industry of British India and her aunt Zeb Qureshi was also an actress in Hindi Cinema.
 However, after her father Shyam's tragic death in 1951, her family moved to Karachi, which was part of the new state of Pakistan.
 Sahira's mother, Mumtaz remarried a Pakistani entrepreneur with the surname Ansari.
 Sahira and her brother Shaakir changed their surnames and became Sahira Ansari and Shakir Ansari.
 Sahira and her brother also joined the acting field and both became prominent names in Pakistan's acting industry.